JGMartFern/albums/README.md

 very advisable in the case that we expand our app in the future and start having more controllers, each of them with their own exceptions.
 A centralized ControllerAdvice can do wonders for having those exceptions organised and easily located.

+In the latest changes, I have tinkered a bit with the Album model, so it can include a collection of photos inside each one if it's possible.
+The most efficient way of doing this changes is to make a single GET request and take all photos at once, and then distribute them among their corresponding albums internally.
+This way, we do not have to do one GET request for each album (that would amount to around 100 requests), but instead I am doing just one and taking all the data we need (which coincidentally is all the data).
+Of course, this solution works for this case because of its simplicity, and because I already know the data I am going to get in advance.
+In the future, if someone is inclined to integrate this with front-end, a possible and elegant solution would be the use of pagination, so we don't have to retrieve all the data at once.
+The sheer amount of albums is enough to think about some way of managing these data and displaying it by pieces (for example, 5 albums at once, with their photos, which is still a lot but more manageable than all 100 of them at the same time).